Chocolate Chip Pecan Cookies

-These cookies are not the large, rippled, bakery-style cookies you see all over the Internet.
-Instead, they are small and thick, like my Mum used to make.
-I prefer to remove the cookies from the oven when they are slightly underdone; This makes for a super soft and chewy cookie.
-If you like crispier cookies, leave them in the oven a few minutes longer.
+These chocolate chip pecan cookies aren’t the big, rippled bakery-style ones you see all over social media.
+They’re smaller and thicker—just like my grandmother used to make.
+I like to take them out of the oven when slightly underdone so they stay soft and chewy as they finish baking on the pan.
+If you prefer a crispier cookie, leave them in the oven a little longer.

 Jump to: